Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ### Testing

 - Unit Testing - These test small pieces of functionality within your code.
 Data transformation code should have unit tests and can be accomplished by abstracting Data Transformation logic into packages.
-Unit tests along with linting are automatically run when a PR is raised to `master`.
+Unit tests along with linting are automatically run when a PR is raised to `main`.
   - See here for [unit tests](./src/ddo_transform/tests/) within the solution and the corresponding [QA Pipeline](./devops/azure-pipelines-ci-qa-python.yml) that executes the unit tests on every PR.

 - Integration Testing - These are run to ensure integration points of the solution function as expected.
 In this demo solution, an actual Data Factory Pipeline run is automatically triggered and its output verified as part of the Release to the Staging Environment.